nextstrain/nextclade/docs/dev/developer-guide.md

 - Follow comments in the script `./scripts/release` on how to install dependencies for this script.
 - Run `./scripts/release <bump_type>`, where `bump_type` signifies by how much you want to increment the version.
 It should be one of: `major`, `minor`, `patch`, `rc`, `beta`, `alpha`.
 Note that `rc`, `beta` and `alpha` will make a prerelease, that is - marked as "prerelease" on GitHub Releases and not overwriting "latest" tags on DockerHub.
 - Verify the changes the script applied:
-  - versions are bumped in all `Cargo.toml` files (one at the root adn one for each package) and the root`Cargo.lock` file.
+  - versions are bumped in all `Cargo.toml` files (one at the root and one for each package) and the root`Cargo.lock` file.
   - version is bumped in `package.json` file.
   - a local commit created on branch `master` with a message containing the version number that you expect
 - The script will provide instructions on how to push the changes.
 You can push to `master`, or fast-forward either `staging` or `release` to `master` and then push to `staging` or `release`.
 A push to any of these branches will trigger CI deployment to the corresponding environment.
 Most often you push the release commit to all 3 major branches.